-Best Lakefront Hotels in Lake Tahoe!
+Best Lakefront Hotels in Lake Tahoe

 Lake Tahoe is one of my favorite California destinations….particularly in the summer, when temperatures rise & the beautiful blue (but very cold!) waters of the lake beckon you in.
 Whether you’re visiting Tahoe to kayak, paddle-board, bike, hike, or simply take a scenic drive around the lake ~ it’s ideal to find accommodations as close to the lake as possible.
-Reason being: Tahoe in the summer, particularly in places like Tahoe City, can turn into a MOB scene!
+Because Tahoe in the summer, particularly in places like Tahoe City, can turn into a MOB scene!
 The closer you stay to the lake, the more you can avoid the crowds = more time on the lake.
 To that end, here are my picks for the “Best Lakefront Hotels in Lake Tahoe!”

 Best Lakefront Hotels in Lake Tahoe, Girl Who Travels the World